mildronize/type-safe-design-pattern/docs/intro.md

 ## Author Talk

 I am currently writing a new E-book.
 Please follow and support!This book is for advanced TypeScript users (not suitable for beginners, it might be overwhelming).
-The title of the book is **"Type-safe Design Pattern in Modern TypeScript."** Not every Design Pattern can be made Type-safe, but I have compiled frequently used Design Patterns in Modern TypeScript Libraries.Disclaimer:
+The title of the book is **"Type-safe Design Pattern in Modern TypeScript."** Not every Design Pattern can be made Type-safe, but I have compiled frequently used Design Patterns in Modern TypeScript Libraries.

 Moreover, I have not seen any books or articles that cover these topics.
 I hope this book will help you improve your TypeScript code quality and design.
 I will publish the book on Leanpub.
 I will update the progress on X (Twitter).
 Please follow me on X (Twitter) [@mildronize](https://x.com/mildronize).
 I've been working on this book for a while, and I hope to finish it soon.
 I would love to hear feedback from the community because at that time when I'm writing, I haven't seen anyone write about this yet.